 What Is Realized Volatility?

-Realized volatility (RV) is a backward-looking measure.
-It tells you how volatile an asset actually has been over a specific time period.
+Realized volatility (RV) is a historical-looking measure.
+It tells you how volatile a stock has been in the past.

 Calculated using historical price data (daily returns, intraday moves, etc.).